Gamma Phi Circus: Financial aspects

 Gamma Phi Circus is an entirely self-financed organization supported by revenue from the home performances.
 "Home Shows" performed at Illinois State University draw visitors to the university.
 The Gamma Phi Circus also performs numerous exhibitions throughout the state and county that publicize the show and the university.
 The circus rents space from the university at full cost, buys or makes the costumes, and does maintenance and buys equipment for the rehearsal areas.
 Advertising is through TV, radio, newspapers, and brochures.

+Leadership and structure

+Gamma Phi Circus leadership consists of three Directors and an Executive Board of students (appointed by the Directors).
+There are 6 members of the Executive Board, each with their own responsibilities (President, Vice President, Treasurer, Recording Secretary, Corresponding Secretary, Social Chair).

+Gamma Phi Circus also has committees for students to participate in, each dividing the responsibility of operations onto the members.
+These committees include Equipment Crew, Props, Costumes, Concessions, Publicity, and Yearbook.
+There are also smaller subcommittee like Sound, Make-Up, Historian, and Stage Crew.

 Shows

 Gamma Phi Circus performs "Home Shows" as well as exhibitions and road shows.
 Every April their Home Show at Redbird Arena usually consists of twenty or more acts and typically draws an audience of over 16,000 fans.
 Twenty to thirty road shows and exhibitions are also performed each year for schools, businesses, and charities.
 Over a number of years in Gamma Phi Circus 'history road show performances were performed across the state.
 Thea were approximately two hours long, and are performed in advance of the main Home Show.
 They perform double-duty as both a full circus performance and a preview and tune-up for the main show.